jayluxferro/Flutterwave-Moodle-Plugin/readme.txt

 Log in to your moodle site as an "admin user" and follow the following steps:

-1. Upload the zip package from Site Administration > Plugins -> Install Plugins.
-Choose Plugin type 'Enrolment method (enrol)'.
-Upload the ZiP package, check the acknowledgement and install.
+1. Download the plugin as a ZIP package.
+Upload the zip package from Site Administration > Plugins -> Install Plugins.
+Choose Plugin type.
+Upload the ZIP package, check the acknowledgement and install.

-2. Go to Enrolments -> Manage enrol plugins -> Enable 'flutterwave' from list.
+2. Go to Plugins -> Enrolments -> Manage enrol plugins -> Enable 'flutterwave' from list.

 3. Click 'Settings' which will lead to the settings page of the plugin.